Enter your ZIP to find local pros.

 Annual Maintenance$150 to $450

-Total Installed Cost: Most whole-home standby systems fall between $8,500 and $23,000, though high-capacity units with complex fuel or electrical setups can exceed $25,000.
+Total Installed Cost: Most whole-home standby systems cost between $8,500 and $23,000, with complex installations exceeding $25,000.

 Choosing the Right Installer

-• Proof of Insurance: Protects you if something goes wrong during installation.
+• Proof of Insurance: Protection during installation.

-• References and Reviews: Positive feedback from recent customers.
+• References and Reviews: Recent customer feedback.

 Professional generator installation